MDobak/go-xerrors/README.md

 - `xerrors.StackTrace(err error) Callers`: Extracts the stack trace from an error
 - `xerrors.WithStackTrace(err error, skip int) error`: Wraps an error with a stack trace
-- `DefaultCallersFormatter`: The default formatter for [Callers], used when printing stack traces.
+- `DefaultCallersFormatter`: The default formatter for Callers, used when printing stack traces.
-- `DefaultFrameFormatter`: The default formatter for [Frame], used when printing stack traces.
+- `DefaultFrameFormatter`: The default formatter for Frame, used when printing stack traces.

 ### Error printing